 4.1.2 Assessment Procedure: Voxel Noise and Noise Power Spectrum

-This procedure can be used by a vendor or an imaging site to assess the voxel noise of reconstructed images and noise power as a function of spatial frequency, i.e. the noise power spectrum.
+This procedure can be used by a vendor or an imaging site to assess voxel noise.
 For voxel noise assessment, use the same scanning procedure and images acquired as in 4.1.1 above.

 The procedure for measuring voxel noise is performed as follows: